Funding types

 Microscoop

-A new flexible funding framework
+A flexible funding framework

 These funding types are available: